NVIDIA/edk2-nvidia/Silicon/NVIDIA/Application/L4TLauncher/README_PreIsoInstaller.md

 | 1         | Slot B       | Slot A           |

 Any other `BootChain` value is invalid and aborts the PreIsoInstaller flow.
-An update is required if the capsule version is newer than either the current or non-current slot.
+An update is required only when the capsule version is greater than or equal to `LowestSupportedFwVersion` and newer than either the current or non-current slot.
-The comparison has two early-exit cases:
+The comparison has three early-exit cases:

 1. If the current slot version is earlier than 35.5.0, the firmware is too old to support the ISO capsule layout change.
 PreIsoInstaller prints an error message and returns `EFI_ABORTED`, causing L4TLauncher to halt instead of continuing the ISO installation.
+2. If the ISO version is earlier than `LowestSupportedFwVersion`, PreIsoInstaller skips the capsule update and continues the ISO installation.
-2. If the ISO version is earlier than the non-current slot version, PreIsoInstaller skips the capsule update and continues the ISO installation.
+3. If the ISO version is not newer than either the current or non-current slot, PreIsoInstaller skips the capsule update and continues the ISO installation.

 If no update is needed, `PreIsoCapsuleStaged` is deleted and shim boot continues.